-We’re open Monday to Friday from 10am-4:30pm and EVERY Saturday from 12pm-4pm.
-Free admission, no booking required.
+We're open Monday to Friday from 10am to 4:30pm and Saturdays from 12pm to 4pm.
+Free admission.

-Belfast Blitz Memorial Consultation
+Belfast Blitz Memorial

 The Northern Ireland War Memorial (NIWM) are working in partnership with Belfast City Council to create a dedicated memorial to the people of Belfast who died during the Blitz.
-The memorial will feature as part of the Council's forthcoming plans for the transformation of the Cathedral Gardens, an area between St Anne's Cathedral and Ulster University's Belfast campus.
+The memorial will feature as part of the Council's plans for the transformation of the Cathedral Gardens, an area between St Anne's Cathedral and Ulster University's Belfast campus.

 Belfast suffered four bombing raids in 1941.
-These became known as the Dockside Raid (7-8 April), Easter Monday Raid (15-16 April), Fire Raid (4-5 May) and the Final Raid (5-6 May).
+These became known as the Dockside Raid (7-8 April), Easter Tuesday Raid (15-16 April), Fire Raid (4-5 May) and the Final Raid (5-6 May).

-Elsewhere in Northern Ireland, on the night of Easter Monday, a further 32 lives were lost due to German bombing in Derry/Londonderry, Bangor and Newtownards.
+Elsewhere in Northern Ireland, on the night of Easter Tuesday, a further 32 lives were lost due to German bombing in Derry/Londonderry, Bangor and Newtownards.
 In time, NIWM are also hoping to support memorials to mark these raids.

 Belfast Blitz Casualties